IS561/EmploymentClassification/Final-Revised-Version---Entity-Classes-and-Relationships.md

 **1.Holds**

-Scope Note: Participation of employees in different employment positions.
+* Scope Note: Participation of employees in different employment positions.

-Domain: Employee.
+* Domain: Employee.

-Codomain: Employment Position.
+* Codomain: Employment Position.

-Arity:2.
+* Arity:2.

-Cardinality: many-to-many
+* Cardinality: many-to-many

 **2.Managed by**

-Scope Note: To determine concurrent employment.
+* Scope Note: To determine concurrent employment.

-Domain: Employee.
+* Domain: Employee.

-Codomain: Department.
+* Codomain: Department.

-Arity: 2.
+* Arity: 2.

-Cardinality: many to many
+* Cardinality: many to many

 **3.Has**

-Scope Note: An employee has a type of employment at the university.
+* Scope Note: An employee has a type of employment at the university.

-Domain: Employee.
+* Domain: Employee.

-Codomain: Employment
+* Codomain: Employment Type.

-Type.
-Arity: 2.
+* Arity: 2.

-Cardinality: many-to-1
+* Cardinality: many-to-1

-Remarks:
+* Remarks:

-* Many employees can have one employment type
+    - Many employees can have one employment type
-* One employee can have only one employment type
+    - One employee can have only one employment type

 **4. Filled by**

-Scope Note: When an employment position has been assigned an appointment.
+* Scope Note: When an employment position has been assigned an appointment.

-Domain: Employment Position.
+* Domain: Employment Position.

-Codomain: Appointment.
+* Codomain: Appointment.

-Arity: 2.
+* Arity: 2.

-Cardinality: 1-to-many
+* Cardinality: 1-to-many

-Remarks:
+* Remarks:

-* An instance of position can have many appointments over time
+   - An instance of a position can have many appointments over time
-* An instance of appointment can only be made to one position
+   - An instance of appointment can only be made to one position

 **5. Is replacing**

-Scope Note: Whether an employee is replacing a regular employee on temporary leave.
+* Scope Note: Whether an employee is replacing a regular employee on temporary leave.

-Domain: Employee.
+* Domain: Employee.

-Codomain: Employee.
+* Codomain: Employee.

-Arity: 2.
+* Arity: 2.

-Cardinality: 1-to-1
+* Cardinality: 1-to-1

-Remarks:
+* Remarks:

-* One employee is temporarily replacing another employee
+    - One employee is temporarily replacing another employee

 **6.Employed for in prior fiscal year**

-Scope Note: Amount of time an employee is employed by the university in the prior fiscal year.
+* Scope Note: Amount of time an employee is employed by the university in the prior fiscal year.

-Domain: Employee.
+* Domain: Employee.

-Codomain: Time Employed.
+* Codomain: Time Employed.

-Arity: 2.
+* Arity: 2.

-Cardinality: many-to-1
+* Cardinality: many-to-1

-Remarks:
+* Remarks:

-* Many employees can be employed for the same amount of time
+    - Many employees can be employed for the same amount of time
-* One employee can only be employed for one amount of time
+    - One employee can only be employed for one amount of time

 **7.Is also**

-Scope Note: When an employee is also a student at the university.
+* Scope Note: When an employee is also a student at the university.

-Domain: Employee.
+* Domain: Employee.

-Codomain: Student.
+* Codomain: Student.

-Arity: 2.
+* Arity: 2.

-Cardinality: 1-to-1
+* Cardinality: 1-to-1

-Remarks:
+* Remarks:

-* An employee can be a student
+    - An employee can be a student
-* A student can be an employee
+    - A student can be an employee

 **8. Is a part of**

-Scope Note: Student is a part of a program that would make him/her a co-op or an intern student.
+* Scope Note: Student is a part of a program that would make him/her a co-op or an intern student.

-Domain: Student.
+* Domain: Student.

-Codomain: Cooperative & Intern program.
+* Codomain: Cooperative & Intern program.

-Arity: 2.
+* Arity: 2.

-Cardinality: many-to-1
+* Cardinality: many-to-1

-Remarks:
+* Remarks:

-* Many employees can be part of a co-op program
+     - Many employees can be part of a co-op program
-* An employee can only belong to one co-op program
+     - An employee can only belong to one co-op program

 **9. Impacts**

-Scope Note: The duration of Appointment changed impacts employment type.
+* Scope Note: The duration of Appointment changed impacts employment type.

-Domain: Appointment.
+* Domain: Appointment.

-Codomain: Employment Type.
+* Codomain: Employment Type.

-Arity: 2.
+* Arity: 2.

-Cardinality: many-to-1
+* Cardinality: many-to-1

-Remarks:
+* Remarks:

-* An appointment can belong to one employment type
+    - An appointment can belong to one employment type
-* An employment type can have many appointments
+    - An employment type can have many appointments

 **10. Determines**

-Scope Note: If a student is a Harvard student, then his/her employment type is student employment.
+* Scope Note: If a student is a Harvard student, then his/her employment type is student employment.

-Domain: Student.
+* Domain: Student.

-Codomain: Employment type.
+* Codomain: Employment type.

-Arity:2.
+* Arity:2.

-Cardinality: 1-to-many
+* Cardinality: 1-to-many

 **11. Adheres to**

-Scope Note: Policy associated with an Employee.
+* Scope Note: Policy associated with an Employee.

-Domain: Employee.
+* Domain: Employee.

-Codomain: Policy.
+* Codomain: Policy.

-Arity: 2.
+* Arity: 2.

-Cardinality: many-to-1
+* Cardinality: many-to-1
+* Remarks:

-Remarks: Many employees adhere to one policy.
+   - Many employees adhere to one policy.